videmsky/markdown-cv/index.md

 I am a technologist, surfer of waves, and a proud father of three.
 I love building things that matter, working with healthy teams, and surprising & delighting the world with the result.

-As a customer facing engineer, I possess a natural ease and comfort working with prospects & customers who are technical experts in their respective domains.
-I am extremely capable presenting a highly technical product to procurement executives and speaking on behalf of the company at conferences and workshops.
-I also possess an uncanny patience with the many moods of customers. #salesengineer #solutionsengineer #solutionsarchitect
+As a customer facing engineer, I possess a natural ease and comfort working with prospects and customers who are technical experts in their respective domains.
+I succinctly translate highly technical products and capabilities to managers and procurement executives.
+I enjoy being an ambassador for the company at conferences and workshops.
+I’ve been told I possess an uncanny patience with the many moods of customers.

 ## Hacker Skills